 How to set up volume properly on side chained tracks

-If you want to learn how to set up volume properly on side-chained tracks you can watch a video I did discussing gain-staging.
-Importantly, in the article and video we discuss common problems when side-chaining.
+Want to learn how to set up volume properly on sidechained tracks?
+Then you can check this article where we discuss gain-staging and sidechain mixing.
+Importantly, in the article and video we discuss common problems when sidechaining audio.

 About the author: